 Those who have faith – ‘those who are faithful’ is possible linguistically, but this suits the context less well.

 It has been said that the true descendants of Abraham are not blood brothers, but soul brothers.
 What they have in common with him is not his genes or his circumcision, but his faith.

 There has only ever been one way of salvation.
 ‘From the creation of Adam and Eve until the second coming of Christ, God has provided one and only one way of salvation for all peoples everywhere: the atoning death of his Son on the cross applied to all of the elect through the regenerating ministry of the Holy Spirit.
 Thus Paul could claim that the faith of Abraham was the same as ours with this noticeable difference: he believed in the Christ who was to come, just as we trust in the One who has already come.’
 (George)

-Gal 3:10 All who rely on observing the law are under a curse, for it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”
+3:10 For all who rely on doing the works of the law are under a curse, because it is written, “Cursed is everyone who does not keep on doing everything written in the book of the law.”